exercism/bash/docs/TESTS.md

 You'll need the `exercism` command-line tool to download and submit exerices.
 See [the documentation for it][exercism-cli].

-### bash wrapper for exercism tool
+### Wrapper function for exercism tool

 One annoying aspect of the default exercism tool is that, after you download an exercise, you have to change directory manually.
-This bash function handles that for you: store this in your `~/.bashrc`.
+This wrapper function handles that for you: store this in your `~/.bashrc`.
 ```bash
 exercism () {
     local out